Shangri-La's Fijian Resort

-Fiji Islands.
-It is managed by Shangri-La Hotels and Resorts.
-It opened in 1967.
+Fiji.
+Currently managed by Shangri-La Hotels and Resorts, the resort originally opened in 1967.
+After independence from the British, and going local was encouraged over expatriate management, Mr Andrew Thompson was appointed the first local General Manager at the young age of 27.
+He took the resort to new heights and since then, the Fijian Hotel as it was known then, has never looked back.

 It has 436 rooms renovation completed in July 2005 while its 610 sq m Davui Events Centre is scheduled for competition by third week of 2006.
 It has a number of restaurants serving Asian and international dishes, often with vegetarian options.

 Among its recreation facilities is a 9-hole executive golf course designed by British Golf Open winner Peter Thomson and floodlit tennis courts.
 Shangri-La's Fijian Resort provides seaside wedding at the non-denominational Seaside Wedding Chapel which can handle up to 42 guests.